Purum-ETHBogota/Purum/README.md

 Description: We use Superfluid to stream a Super Fluid native CO2 equivalent token to NFT owners at the same rate CO2 is stored by their land.

+- **Worldcoin** for Best Overall, Most Creative Use Case, Honorable Mentions and Prize Pool

+Link:(FALTA LINK)

+Description: We used Worldcoin to proof users are unique humans

 - **Poket Network** for the Just Build Prize

 Link: (FALTA LINK)